link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 ##### Snapshot Isolation

-**Snapshot Isolation** states that transactions see only the data version that existed when they started — newer updates are **isolated** from them.
+**Snapshot Isolation** states that transactions see only the data version that existed when they started, newer updates are **isolated** from them.

 > The mechanism behind this isolation is discussed [above](#physical-isolation).